SamWheelerDev/Momentum/memory-bank/activeContext.md

-# Home Chef Hero - Active Context
+# Chefy - Active Context

 ## Current Work Focus

-The current focus is on establishing the foundational data model for the Home Chef Hero application.
+The current focus is on establishing the foundational data model for the Chefy application.
 We've created a comprehensive PostgreSQL schema that supports the core features outlined in the MVP:

 1. **User Management System**
    - User profiles with preferences